kibook/s1kd-tools/tools/s1kd-upissue/README.md

 -c &lt;reason&gt;
 Add a reason for update to the upissued objects.
 Multiple RFUs can be added by specifying this option multiple times.

+-D
+Remove elements with change type of "delete".
+These elements are automatically removed along with all change marks and RFUs when an object is upissued from official to the next inwork issue.
+This option will remove them when upissuing between inwork issues, or when making the object official.

 -d
 Do not actually create or modify any files, only print the name of the